harness/developer-hub/docs/internal-developer-portal/get-started/setup-git-integration.md

 ## Catalog

 13. User can navigate to the IDP homepage to get started.
-Catalog will be start showing up once the async operation is completed.
+Catalog will be start showing up once the asynchronous operation is completed.

 14. Since during the onboarding flow harness will not be able to discover the complete metadata of the entity, the owner field will be set to Unknown.
 As part of the IDP provisioning, harness users and groups are imported to IDP.
-With this in place, customers can start editing the catalog info yaml definition to update the owner for each of the entity.
+With this in place, customers can start editing the catalog info YAML definition to update the owner for each of the entity.

 ![](static/catalog.png)

-15. Post onboarding, users can import any number of entities into harness-idp using the [register component flow](https://developer.harness.io/docs/internal-developer-portal/catalog/register-software-component).
-This flow expects you to provide the complete url where the entity definition is hosted.
+15. Post onboarding, users can import any number of entities into Harness IDP using the [register component flow](https://developer.harness.io/docs/internal-developer-portal/catalog/register-software-component).
+This flow expects you to provide the complete URL where the entity definition is hosted.

 **Recommendations**